Building EG-Overlay From Source#

 : Overlay Windows Terminal instead of GuildWars 2notepad

-: Overlay Notepad instead of GuildWars 2no-hooks
+: Overlay Notepad instead of GuildWars 2

 For example, to run EG-Overlay in the debugger and overlay Notepad instead of